kpananjady/Accessibility-NYC-Schools/README.md

 NOTE on the analysis: At the moment, this analysis treats schools rated 0 (not accessible) and schools rated 0+ (at least one entrance and a small area ae accessible) both as 0.
 I'll refine that going forward.
 Source: See the data dictionary for the difference: https://www.schools.nyc.gov/school-life/school-environment/building-accessibility

-I will add a QJIS map of schools and their rating across the city soon to see if there is a pattern there.
-This will also allow me to check my data against demographic indicators in the census to see if there are patterns there as well.
+I have added a QJIS map of schools and their ratings across the city.
+It clearly illustrates how Queens is doing better.
+Mapping will also allow me to check my data against demographic indicators in the census to see if there are patterns that account for ratings.
+If you have an idea of what I should check accessiility against on a neighborhood level to test correlation, please let me know!